Hero Background

 • Landing Zone — near the fridge for snacks and groceries.

-• Hosting Zone — island seating or a bar area.
+• Hosting Zone — island seating or a bar/serve area.

 Designing with zones ensures your remodel solves daily frustrations, not just aesthetic ones.